mehmandarov/mehmandarov.github.io/_posts/2019-01-01-disposable-docker-containers.markdown

 ---

-Containers are something that we use to contain our application and we dispose of the whole container when we build a new version of the application or need to upgrade something in the setup.
+Containers are something that we use to run our applications and, normally, we dispose of the whole container when we build a new version of the application or need to upgrade something in the setup.
 This means that containers are generally having a short lifespan.

 However, in this case, I want to show you how to build something that exists for an even shorter period of time and that can be used as an alternative to a local setup for building and testing applications locally before pushing it to test, staging, production, etc.